 Fundraising for the Arts - Staff Placements Fund

 Selected arts organisations can apply for funding towards the salary costs of a fundraising staff placement.
-The fund is the result of a partnership Creative New Zealand and Foundation North and is offered for two years (2018 and 2019).
+The fund is the result of a partnership between Creative New Zealand and Foundation North.

 - Find out who got funded recently

 This content is tagged as All Artforms .